Spring Training Spanish: 9 Ways to Learn About Easter in Latin America While Boosting Your Language Skills

 Most cities use native instruments, like the reed chirimía in Guatemala.
 Keeping an eye (and ear!) out for these instruments allows you to not only listen to the music, but also get a feel for the culture of each country and a deeper understanding of its uniqueness.
 Why not read about the history of traditional native instruments, like the Ecuadorian zampoña, in Spanish?

 Not sure where to begin or what instruments are traditional?
-All Around This World has an extensive list of Latin American instruments with videos and musical genres to start you off!
+All Around This World has an extensive list of Latin American instruments with videos and musical genres to start you off.
+FluentU is another good resource to use, since it shows you music videos and other short videos for natural language learning.

 3. Watch and list.